 Medical devices require varying degrees of biological safety testing, according to their classification and use.
 The main source of guidance on the essential requirements for biological safety is ISO 10993 - Biological evaluation of medical devices.
 This standard defines devices in terms of their invasiveness and the duration of patient contact.
-It then subsequently determines what level of safety testing manufacturers need to successfully complete, prior to putting their product on the market.
+It subsequently determines which toxicity end-points should be considered in the risk assessment.